decusvo/RestaurantReactApp/api/api_guide.md

 	or an error object

 ### /get\_orders:
-EXPECTS: JSON object containing either one of the possible states and object can be in or 'all' which will return all orders no matter the state:
+EXPECTS: JSON object containing one of the possible states, plus an additional state 'all' which will return all orders no matter the state:

   ```json
   {